SCRT-HQ/VaporShell/docs/glossary/New-VSDirectoryServiceSimpleAD.md

 ```

 ### -ShortName
-The short name of the directory, such as CORP.
+The NetBIOS name of the directory, such as CORP.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-directoryservice-simplead.html#cfn-directoryservice-simplead-shortname
 PrimitiveType: String